 Soldiers marching on a bridge could cause a harmonic oscillation resulting in a collapse, but it is very unlikely.
 A

-frozen chicken will penetrate aircraft or train windshields better than a thawed one.
+frozen chicken penetrates aircraft and train windshields better than a thawed one.
 A

-microwaved glass of water can superheat and boiler over dangerously when removed.
+glass of water can superheat in a microwave and boil over dangerously when removed.

-Walking over hot coals is possible because ash froms an insulating layer and because the contact time is brief.
+Walking over hot coals is possible because ash forms an insulating layer and because the contact time is brief.
 If thrown into a fire, a

 fire extinguisher can explode and put the fire out, depending on the type of fire extinguisher.
 Making a